Crock-Pot Buffalo Chicken Dip

 - Cook on high for about 4.5 hours, until easily shredded.

-- Shred chicken very thoroughly (use the meat claws discussed in post!) and mix well with any excess liquid.
+- Shred chicken very very thoroughly (use the meat claws discussed in post!) and mix well with any excess liquid.

 - Salt and pepper to taste.